SjoerdV/SjoerdV.github.io/_posts/2020-07-10-post-sharing-is-caring-part1-3.md

 ---
-title: "Sharing is caring!
-Or taking your next step toward better SaaS Governance and External Identity Management for Microsoft 365 - Part 1 of 3"
+categories:
+- blog
-date: 2020-07-13T10:00:00+02:00
+date: 2020-07-13 10:00:00+02:00
-last_modified_at: 2020-07-13T10:00:00+02:00
 header:
-  # image: /assets/images/header-banner.png
   og_image: /assets/images/2020-07-11-01-08-42.png
-categories:
-  - blog
+last_modified_at: 2020-07-13 10:00:00+02:00
 tags:
+- MicrosoftTeamsPotential
+- MicrosoftCloud
+- MicrosoftTeams
+- ExternalSharing
+- MicrosoftCloudAppSecurity
+- MicrosoftTeamsCampaign
+- AzureServices
+- MostMajorCloudServices
+- ExternalSharingConfiguration
+- RelaxedExternalSharingSettings
+- CloudServiceTenant
+- CompliantAzureB2BConcept
+- Cloud
+- MicrosoftAzurePipelines
+- AzureAdEcosystems
 - InformationManagement
 - IdentityManagement
 - DataGovernance
-  - MicrosoftTeams
 - SharingIsCaring
 - AzureAD
-  - AzureADB2B
+- AzureB2B
 - ConditionalAccess
 - MCAS
 - Microsoft365
 - AzureDevOps
 - AzurePipelines
 - PlatformOps
 - PlatformAsCode
 - StarterKit
+title: Sharing is caring!
+Or taking your next step toward better SaaS Governance and External Identity Management for Microsoft 365 - Part 1 of 3
 ---

 This is the first part of a three part blog series, building on the premise to open up your Microsoft 365 Cloud Service tenant to External Parties.
 This first part will describe deciding on *the level* of 'external sharing' your organization cares to embrace.

 ## Security vs Usability